eloqdata/eloq-website/website/eloqkv/configuration.md

 - Data Type: Integer
 - Default Value: 10

+### `enable_data_store`

+- Description: Set it to false/off to turn off persistent storage.
+Set it to true/on to turn on persistent storage.
+When enabled, data in memory will be periodically flushed to persistent storage by checkpointer.
+- Category: [cluster]
+- Commandline: --enable_data_store=true|false
+- Scope: Global
+- Data Type: Boolean
+- Default Value: "false"

+### `enable_wal`

+- Description: Set it to false/off to turn off WAL.
+Set it to true/on to turn on WAL.
+When enabled, new data is first written to the log server before updating memory, ensuring durability.
+- Category: [cluster]
+- Commandline: --enable_wal=true|false
+- Scope: Global
+- Data Type: Boolean
+- Default Value: "false"

 ### `ip_port_list`

 - Description: Describe the EloqKV tx_service cluster topology.
 The `ip_port_list` should include all EloqKV nodes, with each entry formatted as `ip:port` and separated by commas.
 For a single-node deployment, set this to match the `ip:port` specified in the [local] section.